-All information provided in this Presentation has been obtained from the Group or publicly available material.
-Although the Joint Bookrunners have endeavored to contribute towards giving a correct and complete picture of the Group and the Target, none of the Joint Bookrunners nor any of their parents or subsidiaries or any such company's directors, officers, employees, advisors or representatives (collectively the "Representatives") shall have any liability whatsoever arising directly or indirectly from the use of this Presentation.

-This Presentation is dated 12 October 2023.
-Neither the delivery of this Presentation nor any further discussions of the Group or the Joint Bookrunners with any of the recipients shall, under any circumstances, create any implication that there has been no change in the affairs of the Group or the Target since such date.
+All information provided in this Presentation has been obtained from the Group or is publicly available material.
+Although the Joint Bookrunners have endeavoured to contribute towards giving a correct and complete picture of the Group, none of the Joint Bookrunners nor any of their parents or subsidiaries or any such company's directors, officers, employees, advisors or representatives (collectively the "Representatives") shall have any liability whatsoever arising directly or indirectly from the use of this Presentation.
+Moreover, the information contained in this Presentation has not been independently verified, only a management interview has been carried out, and none of the Joint Bookrunners assume any responsibility for, and no warranty (expressly or implied) or representation is made as to, the accuracy, completeness or verification of the information contained in this Presentation.
+This Presentation is dated 8 March 2024.
+Neither the delivery of this Presentation nor any further discussions of the Group or the Joint Bookrunners with any of the recipients shall, under any circumstances, create any implication that there has been no change in the affairs of the Group since such date.
 The Group does not undertake any obligations to review or confirm, or to release publicly or otherwise to investors or any other person, any revisions to the information contained in this Presentation to reflect events that occur or circumstances that arise after the date of this Presentation.

 Only a limited legal due diligence has been carried out with respect to the Group, by way of a management interview.
-Thus, there may be risks related to the Group which are not included in this Presentation and which could have a negative effect on the Group's operations, financial position, earnings and result.
+Thus, there may be risks related to the Group which are not included in this Presentation and which could have a negative effect on the Group's operations, financial position, earnings and results.

 An investment in the Notes involves a high level of risk.
 The principal risk factors that may affect the ability of the Issuer to fulfil its obligations under the Notes are described in more detail in the section "Risk Factors" appended to this Presentation.
 Factors possibly affecting the investment decision are also discussed elsewhere in this Presentation.
-Several factors could cause the actual results, performance or achievements of the Group to be materially different from any future results, performance or achievements that may be expressed or implied by statements and information in this Presentation, including, among others, risk or uncertainties associated with the Group's business, segments, developments, growth, management, financing and market acceptance, and, more generally, general economic and business conditions, changes in domestic and foreign laws and regulations, taxes, changes in competition and pricing is presented or by reading this Presentation, you acknowledge that you will be solely responsible for and rely on your own assessment of the market and the market position of the Group and that you will conduct your own analysis and be solely responsible for forming your own view of the potential future performance of the Group, its business, investment and tax advice.
-Each recipient should consult with its own legal, credit, business, investment and tax advice.
+Several factors could cause the actual results, performance or achievements of the Group to be materially different from any future results, performance or achievements that may be expressed or implied by statements and information in this Presentation, including, among others, risk or uncertainties associated with the Group's business, segments, developments, growth, management, financing and market acceptance, and, more generally, general economic and business conditions, changes in domestic and foreign laws and regulations, taxes, changes in competition and pricing environments, fluctuations in currency exchange rate and interest rates and other factors.
+By attending a meeting where this Presentation is presented or by reading this Presentation, you acknowledge that you will be solely responsible for and rely on your own assessment of the market and the market position of the Group and that you will conduct your own analysis and be solely responsible for forming your own view of the potential future performance of the Group, its business and the Notes and other securities.
+The content of this Presentation is not to be construed as legal, credit, business, investment or tax advice.
+Each recipient should consult with its own legal, credit, business, investment and tax advisers to receive legal, credit, business, investment and tax advice.
 Each potential investor in the Notes must determine the suitability of that investment in light of its own circumstances.
 In particular, each potential investor should: